LightFiLimited/lf-documentation/docs/sensors/BACnet.md

 When activating the Base Sensor in our platform, the following fields are able to be configured:

-- Building Network Number;
+- Building Network Number - The network number of the existing building BACnet/IP network the sensor will be connected to e.g. 2000 (For BACnet/IP this number may not affect your implementation, if you do not know the number it may be possible to use a default like 2000);
-- VLAN Network Number;
+- VLAN Network Number - This should not clash with any other BACnet network numbers;
-- BACnet ID of the device.
+- BACnet ID of the device - A unique ID for the sensor according to your BACnet/IP configuration.

-After entering these fields, the device will take around 2 minutes to apply the changes.
+After entering these fields, the device will take around 2 minutes to apply the changes and create the BACnet gateway.

 ### Wireless Sensors